 Imputing missing data

-You can replace missing values by using the most common value, or the mean for example.
+You can replace missing values of categorical variables by using the most common value (mode), or the mean for numerical variables.

 import pandas as pd